2 Steps to Mobility Success in Federal Government IT Modernization

 CYOD, in contrast, provides employees the choice among pre-approved devices.
 This strikes a happy medium between digital transformation efforts and simply issuing agency-standard hardware.
 It also permits far superior control and security, as well as adherence to federal certifications and standards that prevent security threats.
 The drawbacks include potentially higher costs — although the expenses of monitoring, maintenance and support can be mitigated by large-scale data plans.

 According to Figure 1, 45% of organizations will cease to provide personal devices by 2020.
 Given that level of receptiveness in the private sector, it makes sense for government IT organizations without any mobility plans in their IT modernization initiatives to transition to the CYOD model.

 Step two: Address government data management.

 An increase in mobile devices inevitably leads to expanded data needs and new stresses on storage, backup and recovery systems.
 Solutions to consider include:

 Distributed backup architecture — Instead of capital-intensive centralized backup hardware, this process allocates government data backup across an entire network.
 In essence, the network itself becomes the backup device, and the result is improved enterprise reliability.

 Federated deduplication — This increases efficiency by allowing data to be moved from location to location over low-bandwidth, affordable links — lowering both the storage overhead and WAN bandwidth burdens.
 The advantages include flexibility, optimized backup processes, reduced network bandwidth cost and improved backup throughput.

-Cloud storage and backup-as-a-service — Whereas traditional backup requires you to physically move backup media offsite, cloud backup requires no such intervention and allows instant access.
+Cloud storage and backup as a service — Whereas traditional backup requires you to physically move backup media off-site, cloud backup requires no such intervention and allows instant access.
 Benefits include potentially unlimited data retention, ample agility and scalability, and lower capital costs.